 As we can see in the pictures, there are different options for the rear passengers.
 As standard, the MPV comes with four individual comfort seats in two rows.

 As for the safety equipment, the V-Class can be ordered with Active Brake Assist for the first time.
 Other equipment includes Driving Assistance Package with Blind Spot Assist, Lane Keeping Assist, Active Parking Assist with reversing camera and Active Parking Assist with 360° camera, Traffic Sign Assist, and Highbeam Assist Plus which is also an option.

 The V-Class now gets OM654 diesel engine.
-In V 250d, the engine is tuned to produce 140 kW (188 bhp) and 440 Nm torque, while the V 300d offers 176 kW (236 bhp) and 500 Nm torque.
-If you’re interested to know, the latter can accelerate from 0 to 100 km/h in 7.9 seconds, thanks to an additional 30 Nm of torque (ECO boost) in the acceleration phase.
+In V 250d, the engine is tuned to produce 140 kW (188 bhp) and 440 Nm torque, while the V 300d offers 176 kW (236 bhp) and 500 Nm torque; the latter is claimed to accelerate from 0 to 100 km/h in 7.9 seconds, thanks to an additional 30 Nm of torque (ECO boost) in the acceleration phase.
 It can reach a top speed of 220 km/h.

 Transmission is a 9G-Tronic automatic.
 The V-Class comes as standard with rear-wheel drive but can optionally be equipped with 4Matic permanent all-wheel drive.